TJ Sokol Mariánské Hory

 TJ Sokol Mariánské Hory is a Czech rugby club based in Mariánské Hory, Ostrava.
-They currently play in the KB První Liga.
+They currently play in the 1.
+Liga ragby XV.

 History

 The club was founded in 1947.
 On 4 July of that year, they played their first match against a team called Slavia Brno.

 In 1949 the club played against CFR Bucharest, their first match against opponents outside Czechoslovakia.

 In 1979 they reached the final of the Czechoslovak Cup, losing to Praga Rugby 34-14.

 More recently, in 2005, they won the Overton International Festival in Overton, England.